Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Google Analytics email reports enable you to automate the process of sending your Google Analytics report data.
 You can send an email with a snapshot of your custom-selected account (profile) or site (view).

 A common use case example where this feature comes into play involves an agency working on client projects and reporting progress by sharing specific Google Analytics reports with the client.
+Additionally, you can incorporate scheduled reports in Salesforce into this process.

 This is possible because scheduled emails are enabled for each account (profile) within your web property, which means that users do not have to log into the analytics dashboard every single day or week in order to check on progress and send an update email.
 Instead, you can set up a schedule at the beginning of this process so that data will be automatically sent out exactly when you want it without any additional work necessary from either party involved in sending these reports.